marmelab/react-admin/docs/Datagrid.md

 ## `sx`: CSS API

-The `-Datagrid` component accepts the usual `className` prop.
+The `<Datagrid>` component accepts the usual `className` prop.
 You can also override many styles of the inner components thanks to the `sx` property.
 This property accepts the following subclasses:

 | Rule name                      | Description                                      |
 | ------------------------------ | ------------------------------------------------ |